ZhaoqiZachYang/Predict-real-disasters-related-Tweets/README.md

 `tweet.ipynb` contains a solution to the Kaggle Competition: [Natural Language Processing with Disaster Tweets](https://www.kaggle.com/competitions/nlp-getting-started/overview) - Predict which Tweets are about real disasters and which ones are not.

 The best trained model is saved as `best_model.pth`, and the test set predictions are available in `submission.csv`.
+Required libraries are specified in `requirements.txt`.

 ## Competition Description (from Kaggle)